jamespooley/brain-age-prediction/notes/literature-review.md

 #### Advantages

-* Flexibility
+* Flexibility: can be applied to most imaging and spectroscopy sequences as long as external tracking system is used.
-* Ensure data consistency and adequate sampling
+* Ensure data consistency and adequate sampling: fov follows object, so brain can't move out of imaging volume.
 * Account for spin-history effects
-* Images available instantly
+* Images available instantly: useful for real-time fMRI but also sMRI

 #### Disadvantages/Challenges